uelski/4705_final/README.md

     - {"text": "Toxic Comment Here!", "true_labels": {"toxic": 0, "severe_toxic": 0, "obscene": 0, "threat": 0, "insult": 0, "identity_hate": 0}}

 ## Manual Deployment Guide
 These are the directions to create AWS EC2 instances, connect via ssh, and build and run the API, CLIENT, and MONITORING applications from this repository.
+The high-level overview is you need to create 3 separate EC2 instances, ssh into each of them from your local machine and clone and pull this repository.
+Then you can change into the /api, /client, and /monitoring directories in the separate EC2 instances to build and run each application using the commands below.

 Create an EC2 Instance:
 - In the AWS Management Console search and navigate to the EC2 console.